rskTech/terraform/README.md

 you can get it from https://www.terraform.io/downloads.html as per your operating system.
 How to run Terraform commands through CLI

-alt Terraform CLI

-Building blocks of Terraform configuration files
+# Building blocks of Terraform configuration files

 Terraform config files are written in HCL(Hashicorp configuration language) .
 HCL is strutured configuration language, which basically focus on intended goal rather than the steps to reach that goal.
 There are 5 basics building blocks of terraform configuration files

-Provider - One of the cloud providers
+# Provider - One of the cloud providers
 Terraform support lot of providers , so you have providers for GCP , AWS , Docker , Azure etc. This guide is designed for GCP.
 For other cloud providers please check terrafrom documentation at https://learn.hashicorp.com/terraform.
 Providers are binaries.
 They work with terraform CLI to intract with remote systems to provision the infra.
 Almost all the terraform providers are written in golang.
 Resource - These are basically reference to the individual service which provider has to offer and help in creating resources In this guide we created a VPC network , a compute instance , a random number and a google storage bucket.
-Provisioner - They are inked to a resource and declared under resource section.
+# Provisioner - They are inked to a resource and declared under resource section.
 They are executed after a resource a created or before a resource is destroyed.
 Provisioners are used to execute scripts on local or on remote machine.
 Output - output returns the values after creation of resources.
 It acts as input to other resource as well Module -Centralized Structure and provides reusability to your code.
 Based on DRY (DONT REPEAT YOURSELF) pronciple of software design